ihmcrobotics/ihmc-build/README.md

 ## Project Goals

+- Seperate source set classpaths when building projects in IDEs
 - Get strongly typed build scripts working in IntelliJ and Eclipse
 - Utilize composite builds to make each project standalone by default
 - Keep Bamboo CI configuration powerful, minimal, and flexible